BartolottiLuca/terraform-example/devops-engineer-test/README.md

 1. Cloud agnostic (can be deployed on GCP/AWS/Azure)
 2. Country scaling (can be deployed on different countries)
 3. Load Balancer (can accept connection from different countries and redirect to the closest service in that country)

-### Submitting your solution

-Once your repository is ready, send it to us.